vogonsorg/q2dos/readme.txt

   for more information on how DJGPP and CWSDPMI work.
 * Logitch MouseWare drivers in Windows 9x may cause delayed/missing mouse input when played in a Windows 9x DOS box.
+* Demos recorded from multiplayer can be run with timedemo 1 but to keep the code simple it must be used with the demomap command instead of map.
+Demomap will set the attractloop mode on which can be used as a hint from the client that a demo is currently playing without having to hack between the server and client.
+Starting a demo with demomap is easy, i.e.  demomap demo1.dm2.
+  The extension must be incldued.

 3DFX Notes:
 * Please refer to readme.fx for more details.